dar1enyang/Data-Modeling-PostgreSQL/README.md

 Due to the nature of songs and user activities log, it's not straightforward to query the data to analyze what songs users are listening to.

-In order to perform the desired analysis, I'll complete the following requirements:
+In order to perform the desired analysis, I completed the following requirements:

 1. Model user activity data to optimize queries for understanding what songs users are listening to
 2. Create a Postgres database with defined fact and dimension tables